suffolklibraries/sljekyll/_events/ipswich-2018-10-25-fiona-barker.md

 breadcrumb: y
 ---

 Come along to our regular Play, Rhyme and Storytime slot for pre-schoolers and hear children's author Fiona Barker read from her new book, <cite>Danny and the Dream Dog</cite>.
+There will also be the chance to create a picture of your own Dream Dog.

 Signed copies will be available to buy.